Current Deakin Students

 To access your official course details for the year you started your degree, please visit the handbook

-Deakin’s Bachelor of Nursing gives you the knowledge, skills and ethical understanding you need to become a competent and successful registered nurse.
-This course prepares you to provide high-quality, safe, patient-centred care in a range of settings, with clinical placements starting from year 1.
+Deakin's Bachelor of Nursing gives you the knowledge, skills and ethical understanding you need to become a successful registered nurse – launching you into a career where you can make a real difference.
+This course prepares you to provide high-quality, safe, patient-centred care in a range of settings.
+You will practice your clinical nursing skills in our state-of-the-art clinical simulation spaces, which replicate real-world hospital and community facilities, to prepare you for your clinical placements.